 Coleus forskohlii is an ancient Ayurvedic plant and member of the mint and lavender family, which grows in the mountains of Asia.
 It is now grown around the world as an ornamental plant and the root is used medicinally.

-As recorded in ancient Sanskrit texts, coleus was used in Ayurvedic medicine to treat heart and lung diseases, intestinal spasms, insomnia, and convulsions.
-Recent research has shown that the active ingredient in coleus is forskolin, which plays a major role in a variety of important cellular functions, including inhibiting histamine release, relaxing muscles, increasing thyroid function, and increasing fat-burning activity.
+As recorded in ancient Sanskrit texts, coleus was used in Ayurvedic medicine to support cardiovascular, bronchial, intestinal and neurological systems.
+Recent research has shown that the active ingredient in coleus is forskolin, which may play a role in a variety of important cellular functions.

-Forskolin, a natural compound found in coleus forskohlii at a rate of .03%, activates the enzyme adenylate cyclase.
+Forskolin, naturally occurs in the herbs at a rate of .03%, activates the enzyme adenylate cyclase.
 This enzyme is a turnkey compound that initiates a cascade of critical events within every cell of the body.
 Adenylate cyclase and the chemicals it activates comprise a "second messenger" system that is responsible for carrying out the complex and powerful effects of hormones in the body.
-Stimulation of the second messenger system by forskolin leads to blood vessel dilation, inhibition of allergic reactions, and an increase in thyroid hormone secretion.
-Forskolin has other properties as well, including inhibition of the pro-inflammatory substance known as platelet-activating factor (PAF) and inhibition of the spread of cancer cells.
-Forskolin may help dilate blood vessels and improve the forcefulness with which the heart pumps blood.
+Stimulation of the second messenger system by forskolin may lead to blood vessel dilation, inhibition of allergic reactions, and an increase in thyroid hormone secretion.
+Forskolin may possibly have other properties in regards to supporting healthy inflammation levels, as well as supporting cardiovascular health.
 A preliminary trial found that forskolin-reduced blood pressure and improved heart function in people with cardiomyopathy.
-A small double-blind trial found that inhaled forskolin could decrease lung spasms in asthmatics.
+A small double-blind trial found that inhaled forskolin may possibly decrease lung spasms in asthmatics.

-One of the main advantages of using raw Coleus Forskohlii Root Powder is that the active chemical forskolin initiates a cascade of chemical reactions that cause fat cells to basically release their energy and melt away.
-In more technical terms, what happens is forskolin increases an enzyme called adenylate cyclase, which increases levels of another enzyme called cAMP (cyclic AMP), which is found in fat. cAMP then stimulates another enzyme, hormone sensitive lipase, to burn fat.
+One of the main advantages of using raw Coleus Forskohlii Root Powder is that the active chemical forskolin may initiate a cascade of chemical reactions that may cause fat cells to possibly release their energy and melt away.
+In more technical terms, what happens is forskolin may increase an enzyme called adenylate cyclase, which increases levels of another enzyme called cAMP (cyclic AMP), which is found in fat. cAMP then stimulates another enzyme, hormone sensitive lipase, to burn fat.
 Additionally, by a similar mechanism using cAMP, coleus increases thyroid hormone production and release, thereby increasing the body's metabolism, to burn more calories.

 To the coleus user's advantage, however, coleus bypasses the adrenergic receptors and goes straight into the cAMP cycle, which is the next step in the ephedrine fat-burning process and subsequently also bypasses all of the potential unwanted, adverse effects associated with ephedrine.

-Some possible benefits of our raw Coleus Forskohlii Root Powder may include:
+Some possible traditional uses of Raw Coleus Forskohlii Root Powder may include:

 ● Aiding in weight reduction

-● Anti-platelet action, combined with Ginger & Turmeric
+● May support anti-platelet action, combined with Ginger & Turmeric

 ● Anti-glaucoma when used internally & externally